tsvetkovatatiana/chatbot_about_ai/README.md

 <img src="chatbot_img.jpeg" alt="logo" width="400">

 # Chatbot for AI Questions
+**made as a homework to practice dictionaries**

-This is a simple chatbot designed to answer questions related to artificial intelligence (AI).
+This is a simple CLI programm designed to answer questions related to artificial intelligence (AI).
 The chatbot uses an SQLite database to store predefined questions and answers.
 The code is written in Python.

 ___